-Welcome energy explores the growing need for flexible energy supply systems in the transition to a green economy, both in the EU and the UK, and one of the technologies that may prove a mainstay in the EU’s green strategy.
+Welcome Energy explores the growing need for flexible energy supply systems in the transition to a green economy, both in the EU and the UK.
+One of the technologies that may prove a mainstay in the EU’s green strategy.

 The COVID-19 pandemic has revealed a great many weaknesses in the systems that underpin our society, from an economy lacking support to fragile medical supply lines.
 One of the most obvious injuries inflicted by coronavirus, largely due to the lockdown imposed to prevent its spread, is that suffered by the fossil fuels industry.